 Variable compensation models are actually one of the strongest recruiting and retention tools you can use.
 PT candidates value flexibility, autonomy, and the ability to influence their income, and implementing a variable compensation model offers all 3 of those things.

 Clinics using Prompt Compensation often attract stronger applicants and retain high performers longer.
 That said, transparent communication during the hiring and onboarding process is key.
-When candidates understand how a model rewards growth and effort, they are more likely to see it as a professional advantage, not a risk.
+According to PayScale's 2023 Retention Report, compensation transparency decreases intent to quit by 30%, which means being upfront about how a variable model works can actually make your practice more attractive to candidates.

-Jason Wambold, founder of Compensation, has helped many clinics implement a variable compensation plan in their clinics.
+Jason Wambold, founder of Compensation, has helped many clinics implement a variable compensation plan.

 He says, "Therapists very often are not comfortable negotiating.
 And you may very well lose a therapist simply because there was another offer somewhere else that you could have matched, but you weren't given the opportunity to, because this 24-year-old therapist just didn't understand how that process went.
 This is why offering [compensation] choices is so important."